minter/rod_the_bot/README.md

 * Pacific Time: `America/Los_Angeles`
 * Arizona Time: `America/Phoenix`

-### WEB_PORT

-This setting controls the port that the web UI will listen on.
-This is only used if you are running the web UI.

 ### WIN_CELEBRATION

 If this is set, the value provided will be put at the top of your final score post if your team wins!
+Leave it blank if you do not want this.

 ## Technical Architecture